+THE OFFERING

-THE OFFERING Common stock offered by us: 2,727,000 Shares Over-allotment option: We have granted the underwriters a 45-day option to purchase up to 409,050 additional shares of our common stock from us at the initial public offering price, less underwriting discounts and commissions.
+Common stock offered by us: 2,727,000 Shares

+Over-allotment option: We have granted the underwriters a 45-day option to purchase up to 409,050 additional shares of our common stock from us at the initial public offering price, less underwriting discounts and commissions.
 The option may be exercised only to cover any over-allotments.

-Common stock outstanding after this offering: 4,894,837 Shares Use of Proceeds: We estimate that the net proceeds from our sale of shares of our common stocl in this offering will be approximately \$13.2 million, or approximately \$15.1 million if the underwriters exercise their over-allotment option in full, afte deducting estimated underwriting discounts and commissions and estimate offering expenses payable by us.
-We expect to use the net proceeds of this offering for general corporate purposes including working capital, product development, marketing activities, expanding our internal sales organization and further developing sales channels and othe capital expenditures.
-Risk Factors: See the section entitled "Risk Factors" beginning on page $\underline{8}$ for a discussion o factors to consider carefully before deciding whether to purchase shares of ou common stock.
-Proposed NASDAQ Symbol: AKER AIM Symbol AKR.L stock price threshold and NASDAQ is likely to use both our trading price on AIM and our of we meet that threshold.
-As a result, prior to effectiveness, the Company may need to take requirements.
+Common stock outstanding after this

+offering: 4,894,837 Shares

+Use of Proceeds: We estimate that the net proceeds from our sale of shares of our common stock in this offering will be approximately \$13.2 million, or approximately \$15.2 million if the underwriters exercise their over-allotment option in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+We expect to use the net proceeds of this offering for general corporate purposes, including working capital, product development, marketing activities, expanding our internal sales organization and further developing sales channels and other capital expenditures.

+Risk Factors: See the section entitled "Risk Factors" beginning on page 8 for a discussion of factors to consider carefully before deciding whether to purchase shares of our common stock.

+Proposed NASDAQ Symbol: AKER AIM Symbol AKR.L

+NASDAQ listing requirements include a stock price threshold and NASDAQ is likely to use both our trading price on AIM and our offering price in determining whether or not we meet that threshold.
+As a result, prior to effectiveness, the Company may need to take necessary steps to meet NASDAQ listing requirements.